U.S. Route 31: History

 In the 1930s, US 31 continued from St. Ignace across the Straits of Mackinac, and intersected US 2 (Mackinac Trail and what later became M-123).

 Before the Interstate era, US 31 was a major north–south highway.
 I-65 supplanted US 31 and either US 31W or US 31E as a through route between Mobile and Indianapolis.
 South of Indianapolis, all segments of US 31 not traveling concurrently with I-65 have been reduced to roads largely of local use.
 I-196 now carries the route of US 31 between Holland, and St. Joseph, Michigan.
 All of US 31 between Indianapolis and Ludington, Michigan, is divided highway—some of it is freeway, including a bypass route of South Bend, Indiana.
 The segment between Indianapolis and South Bend is scheduled for upgrade or replacement with Interstate-standard freeway.
-Environmental impact studies have shown that the fifth phase of the then-to-be-constructed freeway segment between Napier Avenue near Benton Harbor, Michigan, and I-94 would be completed in mid-November of 2022; the segment officially opened on November 9th.
+Environmental impact studies have shown that the fifth phase of the then-to-be-constructed freeway segment between Napier Avenue near Benton Harbor, Michigan, and I-94 would be completed in mid-November 2022; the segment officially opened on November 9.

 The portion of I-75 north of US 31's northern terminus toward the Mackinac Bridge was designated part of US 31 prior to the 1990s and was US 31's northernmost portion to be built to freeway status.
 Since its truncation at the I-75 interchange, however, the northernmost segment of the US 31 freeway ends near Ludington.

 Until 1975, the split of US 31 into US 31E and US 31W took place in Sellersburg, Indiana about 10 mi north of its current split at the Kentucky end of the Clark Memorial Bridge.